 The development of a new consumer and enterprise digital health tool that uses Google’s cloud healthcare is touted as one of the most efficient ways to merge user-generated data with Electronic Media Records (EMRs).

-Recently, Google has already launched various healthcare solutions for other big brands and some other hospitals and clinics which are among the first few to introduce the beta feature to the patients.
+Recently, Google has already launched various healthcare solutions for other big brands and other hospitals and clinics, among the first few to introduce the beta feature to the patients.

-The idea is to enable a healthcare environment aimed at a more personalized care.
-Also, Twine has EMR integration feature, Fitbit’s alliance with Google will offer it another way to nicely link the user data with the generic electronic medical records.
+The idea is to enable a healthcare environment aimed at more personalized care.
+Also, Twine has an EMR integration feature.
+Fitbit’s alliance with Google will offer it another way to nicely link the user data with the generic electronic medical records.